rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 - supports commands and command arguments
 - automatically add a logger
 - easily add usage notes
-- create setter/getters for your script
+- automatically create setter/getters for your script

 Command line scripts often take _options_, sometimes a _command_ and perhaps _arguments_ to those commands.
 For example, consider the